ajnsit/vyom/README.md

 ## TODO

-1. The type system is currently work in progress and non-extensible.
-It does provide enough power to implement all example constructs, but there are plans to make it completely generic.
-2. There is no type inference (only type checking).
+1. There is no type inference (only type checking).
 It may be implemented in the future.
-3. Currently only Rank0 types are supported.
+2. Currently only Rank0 types are supported.
 Rank1 types are currently under implementation.
 Higher ranked types may be supported in the future.